 Advice for other entrepreneurs who want to get started or are just starting out?

 It’s important to take the time to think clearly and carefully about what’s really important to you.
 There’s no point dreaming of becoming a Fortune 500 company if all you really want is a family business that’ll pay the mortgage and leave you debt-free in retirement.
-Equally, if you want to become a billionaire identify the skills you’ll have to master and be relentless in developing them while identifying everything you’ll ultimately have to relinquish as you grow.
+Equally, if you want to become a billionaire identify the skills you’ll have to master and be relentless in developing them while identifying everything, personally and professionally, you’ll ultimately have to relinquish as you grow.

 Running your own business is hard work.
 You’ll only strive and go the extra mile if you’re always working towards a goal and a vision you truly believe in.